-Flowers are always a great idea for a pretty twist as well as for adding a festive touch to your look - and nothing can be more striking than red roses!
+Flowers are always a great hair accessory to pair with Indian wear as well as for adding a festive touch to your look - and nothing can be more striking than red roses!
 Pair your romantic, rose-do with a matching red lipstick like Dippy and you’re sure to be the center of attention with your sari style.

 Step 1: Make a center part.

 Step 2: Add a bit of serum to get that sleek effect before pulling your back into a tight, low bun.

 Step 3: Now pin in your roses.
 You can pin them all on one side of the chignon or all around it – whatever you like!

 We absolutely love this soft updo from Anushka that is just perfect to show off some stunning chandbalis don’t you think?
 One of our favourite hairstyles for Indian girls!

 Step 1: Create a mid-parting.
 Take a 2-inch wide section on either side of the parting along the hairline and separate it from the rest of your hair.